kubernetes/website/content/zh-cn/docs/concepts/storage/volume-attributes-classes.md

 VolumeAttributeClasses have parameters that describe volumes belonging to them.
 Different parameters may be accepted depending on the provisioner or the resizer.
 For example, the value `4000`, for the parameter `iops`, and the parameter `throughput` are specific to GCE PD.
 When a parameter is omitted, the default is used at volume provisioning.
-If a user apply the PVC with a different VolumeAttributesClass with omitted parameters, the default value of the parameters may be used depends on the CSI driver implementation.
+If a user applies the PVC with a different VolumeAttributesClass with omitted parameters, the default value of the parameters may be used depending on the CSI driver implementation.
 Please refer to the related CSI driver documentation for more details.
 -->
 ## 参数   {#parameters}